The Sir Derek Barton Gold Medal recognises work in any area of organic chemistry which reflects the many diverse interests associated with Sir Derek.

 - Nominees can only be considered for one of our Research & Innovation Prizes in any given year.
 In a case where a nominee is nominated for more than one prize independently, RSC staff will ask the nominee which prize they would like to be considered for.

-- When nominating previous RSC prize or award winners, please remember that a person cannot be awarded twice for substantially the same body of work.
+- When nominating previous RSC prize winners, please remember that a person cannot be awarded twice for substantially the same body of work.

-To make a nomination, please use our online nominations system to submit the following information:
+Please use our online nominations system to submit the following information:

 - Your nominee's name and contact details.

-- An up to date CV for the nominee (no longer than one A4 side, 11pt text) which should include a summary of their education and career, and a maximum of 5 relevant publications or patents
+- An up to date CV for the nominee (no longer than one A4 side, 11pt text) which should include a summary of their education and career, and a maximum of 5 relevant publications or patents.

 - A short citation describing what the nominee should be awarded for.
-This must be no longer than 250 characters (including spaces) and no longer than one sentence
+This must be no longer than 250 characters (including spaces) and no longer than one sentence.

-- A statement (up to 100 words) describing how your nominee has contributed more broadly to the scientific community
+- A statement (up to 100 words) describing how your nominee has contributed more broadly to the scientific community.

-- References are not required for this award and will not be accepted.
+- References are not required for this prize and will not be accepted.

 The RSC reserves the right to rescind any prize if there are reasonable grounds to do so.
-All nominators will be asked to confirm that, to the best of their knowledge, their nominee's professional standing is such that there is no confirmed or potential impediment to them receiving this prize.
-All winners will be asked to sign the RSC's Code of Conduct Declaration for Recognition.
+All nominators will be asked to confirm that to the best of their knowledge there is no impediment, relating to professional conduct, to their nominee receiving this prize.
+All prize winners will be asked to sign the RSC’s Code of Conduct Declaration for Recognition.

-Selection Criteria and Judging Panel
+Make a nominationSelection Criteria and Judging Panel

-Our selection committees base their evaluations primarily on the overall quality of relevant contributions made by nominees and not on quantitative measures.
 The scientific content of any supporting publications, as described in the supporting statement, is much more important than publication metrics or the identity of the journal in which it is published.

 The selection committee will consider the following aspects of nominations for this prize: